Friday, May 15, 2026

 My youngest daughter has decided I am (OCD) because I obsess over things.
 She lists:

 1. PHONICS-- I must admit that was a serious focus of my life--to get Systematic, Direct, and Early (SIDE) phonics back in our schools.
-I ran for the school board twice.
+I ran for chairman of school board twice.
 I lost once to a doctor who "had a heart for education" (and the backing of the school system which had "too much invested" in the current methodology to change).
 And once to the president of the university in Dothan who hired the professors who trained our teaches in what they had based their careers upon--Whole Language.
 Not much hope for change there.
 One principal told me "they would laugh the teachers off the playground if taught not to say "aint."
-(And that relates of reading how?)
+(And that relates to reading how?)

-2. FRENCH HANDSEWING--I did manage to create two Christening gowns and several smocked outfits (Mary Strickland and Elizabeth Wheelock were excellent instructors).
+3. FRENCH HANDSEWING--I did manage to create two Christening gowns and several smocked outfits (Mary Strickland and Elizabeth Wheelock were excellent instructors).

-3. QUILTING--Great hobby for when one is recuperating from hip or knee surgery.
+4. QUILTING--Great hobby for when one is recuperating from hip or knee surgery.

-5. YOU TUBE--I admit to being obsessed with the Nancy Guthrie Case.
-I want to know the "rest of the story."For a while I was obsessed with the Karen Read trials.
-I was once hooked on REVENGE WITH MAYA but the plots and names just got shuffled and the plots shifted from one occupation to another (really just podcasts, but fun to listen to).
+6. YOU TUBE--I admit to being obsessed with the Nancy Guthrie Case.
+I want to know the "rest of the story."
+For a while I was obsessed with the Karen Read trials.
+REVENGE WITH MAYA got me hooked, but the names just got shuffled and the plots shifted from one occupation to another (really just podcasts, but fun to listen to).
 And now I am watching the DUNCOMBE HOUSE DIARIES (really a fun show in a beautiful part of England).
-When I need to just chill, I watch the competition baking shows.
+When I need to just chill, I watch the competition baking shows my granddaughter Molly and I enjoy.

-6. GARDENING-- And now, in my declining years, I am obsessed with gardening.
+7. GARDENING-- And now, in my declining years, I am obsessed with gardening.

 I am an avid watcher of GARDEN ANSWER (Laura and Aaron in Eastern Oregon, the mother of all gardening shows), DIG, PLANT, WATER, REPEAT (9B IN CALIFORNIA (Janie and Jason).
-We are 9A in Dothan and GARDENING WITH CREEKSIDE (Jenny and Jerry in North Carolina) grow good Southern plants and work along side Southern Living Plants and Proven Winners.
+We are 9A in Dothan.
+GARDENING WITH CREEKSIDE (Jenny and Jerry in North Carolina) grow good Southern plants and work along side Southern Living Plants and Proven Winners.
 I order a lot of plants from Gardening with Creekside.
 They are a grower and retail operation close enough to my zone that I feel relatively safe buying from there.
-I also love everything Allen Titmarch does.
-He has a new house and is now designing his backyard in England (GARDENING WITH ALLEN TITMARCH).
-HAPPINESS GARDEN is a fantastic place to find curatives to a lot of plant ailments.

 I am growing Amaryllis from seed (they take two to three years to develop bulbs).
 Yesterday, I started a new flower bed in the back yard by dividing one amaryllis.
 My shaded, patchy grass is dwindling.